-OP MB pursues OP Financial Group's communications and disclosure policy.
+OP Mortgage Bank pursues OP Financial Group's communications and disclosure policy.

-OP Cooperative's subsidiaries OP Corporate Bank plc (OP Corporate Bank) and OP MB are in charge of OP Financial Group's funding from money and capital markets.
-Securities issued by OP Financial Group entities are traded on Euronext Dublin, London Stock Exchange, SIX Swiss Exchange or other stock exchanges, in addition to or in place of Nasdaq Helsinki.
-OP Corporate Bank has also issued unlisted bonds and/or certificates of deposit on the Finnish, UK and Japanese markets.
+OP Cooperative's subsidiaries OP Corporate Bank plc (OP Corporate Bank) and OP Mortgage Bank (OP MB) are in charge of OP Financial Group's funding from money and capital markets.
+Securities issued by OP Financial Group entities are traded on Euronext Dublin (issued as of 16 February 2018), London Stock Exchange (issued prior to 16 February 2018), or other stock exchanges, in addition to or in place of Nasdaq Helsinki.
+Additionally, OP Corporate Bank has issued and may issue unlisted bonds and/or certificates of deposit on the Finnish, UK, Irish, Australian and Japanese markets, among others.
+OP MB may also issue unlisted bonds on the German market, among other things.